 Step 2.
 Install LAMP (Linux, Apache, MariaDB, PHP) server.

-OwnCloud provides you the official deb packages for the installation of ownCloud.
-Setup ownCloud repository using the following command:
+OwnCloud provides you the official deb packages for the installation of your ownCloud.
+Setup the ownCloud repository using the following command:

 Install ownCloud using the following command: